maniankara/aws_sysops_certification/monitoring_n_metrics/exercise.md

  - Install [redis-cli](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.ConnectToCacheNode.html#GettingStarted.ConnectToCacheNode.Redis) and execute those basic commands.
  - Try to connect with some client (e.g. ruby https://github.com/redis/redis-rb)
  - Dont forget to [delete your cluster](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.DeleteCacheCluster.html), do it from the `replication groups`

+Also, delete this t2.micro instance which was created for testing `aws elastic cache`